+Christian medical treatment for dual diagnosis is helpful when treating co-occurring addiction.
 An unfortunate aspect of life is that addicts often have an underlying cause for addiction in which drug and alcohol abuse are a symptom of a mental illness rather than the problem itself.
 Whether using twelve steps or alternate methods of addiction treatment, there simply is very little chance of the patient maintaining sobriety if the underlying causes aren’t addressed in tandem with the addiction.
-Faith-based practices are proven to support such treatment and Christian dual diagnosis treatment centers utilize this knowledge to the great benefit of their patients.
+Christian medical treatment for dual diagnosis are proven to support such treatment and Christian dual diagnosis treatment centers utilize this knowledge to the great benefit of their patients.

 In a perfect world, dual diagnosis treatment for women begins with an intervention followed by a few days of comfortably managed withdrawal.
 Unfortunately, it isn’t always so simple.
 Some addictions require medication in order to safely recover from the damage caused by the illegitimate drug use.
 During the detox, the patient may not be well aware of her surroundings, but it is where the path to recovery starts and the patient and therapist begin to know each other.